 - For more information

-Eating disorders are treatable conditions that affect one's physical, psychological, spiritual health, and body image.
+Eating disorders are treatable conditions that affect all aspects of one's wellness: physical, psychological, spiritual, financial, social, environmental, as well as body image.
 It is important to remember that you cannot tell whether someone has an eating disorder just by looking at them.
-There are three main types of eating disorders:
+In fact, those in larger bodies who are suffering from an eating disorder are less likely to receive treatment than their small-bodied counterparts due to weight stigma.
+There are mulitple types of eating disorders:

 Binge Eating Disorder (BED) formerly known as compulsive eating) is characterized by recurrent and compulsive binge eating without the regular use of compensatory behaviors designed to counter over-eating.
-Individuals who struggle with BED may range from below average weight to obese.
+Individuals who struggle with BED include those in all body types and sizes.

-Anorexia Nervosa is a serious, potentially life-threatening eating disorder characterized by self-starvation and excessive weight-loss, usually 15% below one's "normal" or "recommended" body weight.
+Anorexia Nervosa is a serious, potentially life-threatening eating disorder characterized by self-starvation and excessive weight-loss, usually 15% below one's "natural" body weight.
 Low body weight can lead to major medical complications including low blood pressure, irregular heart rhythms, kidney problems and chemical imbalances.

 Normal eating is difficult to define and can mean different things for different people.
-It is important, particularly if you are struggling with an eating problem, to think about what your relationship with food means to you.
+It is important, particularly if you are struggling with eating behaviors, to think about what your relationship with food means to you.
 See also Mindful Eating.

 Eating disorder treatment is available and recovery is possible!

 Regardless of how long you've struggled with eating issues or the severity of your eating disorder, the sooner you begin treatment, the better.
-The longer disordered eating patterns continue and the more deeply ingrained they become, the more difficult recovery may be.
-Seek help soon if you think you or a friend might be struggling with eating problems.
+Recovery doesn't have to wait - we are here to support you from the beginning of this journey until the end.
+Seek help now if you think you or a friend might be struggling with eating problems.

 If you'd like information about eating disorder treatment or if you are concerned about a friend or family member, check out Resources for Eating Disorders and Body Image.

-Many individuals struggling with eating problems find that, although their behaviors are not entirely healthy, they also do not fit neatly into the definition of any one eating disorder.
+Many individuals struggling with eating find that they do not fit neatly into the definition of any one eating disorder.
 Clinicians at Counseling and Psychological Services (CAPS) and University Health Service (UHS) can help you to assess your eating patterns and access support and treatment if needed.
 See Resources for Eating Disorders and Body Image for U-M treatment providers.